volodymyrhudyma/blog/content/blog/navigate-to-the-previous-next-page-in-javascript.md

 ---
-title: Navigate To The Previous/Next Page in JavaScript
+title: Navigate To The Previous/Next Page In JavaScript
 tag:
   - JavaScript
 promote: false